Cubic Boron Nitride (CBN) Cutting Tools for Hard Turning

 • Installation

-1. Clean the pocket and seat area before installation; any debris or chips can cause uneven seating and premature edge breakage.
+1. Clean the insert pocket, clamp surface and seat area before installation.
+Chips, dust or metallic residue may cause uneven seating and premature edge failure.

-3. Maintain stable chucking, rigid fixturing, and avoid sudden tool entry to minimize edge shock.
+3. Maintain stable workholding, rigid fixturing and consistent tool clamping to reduce edge shock during hard turning.

 • Storage

-1. Keep inserts dry, sealed, and separated in their original trays; avoid contact between cutting edges.
+1. Keep CBN inserts dry, sealed and separated in their original trays to avoid edge-to-edge contact.

-2. Do not mix batches or grades in open bins; track lot codes for traceability.
+2. Do not mix different grades, edge preparations or batches in open containers.
+Keep lot information traceable for production review.

 • Cleaning

-1. After each tool change, clean pockets and clamps with lint-free cloth or compressed air.
+1. After each tool change, clean the insert pocket, clamp, screw and shim with a lint-free cloth or clean compressed air.

-3. Avoid any abrasive powder or metallic residue beneath inserts, as this can distort seating and affect tolerance.
+3. Avoid abrasive powder, hard metallic residue or loose chips under the insert, as these may distort seating and affect dimensional accuracy.

 • Cautions/Common Misuse & Fix